nepenth/knowledge-base/README.md

 ### Finance And Accounting <a name="finance-and-accounting"></a>
-The Finance And Accounting category provides technical information on financial management, including analysis and interpretation of financial data.
-Specifically, this category covers Financial Statement Analysis, offering guidance on evaluating and understanding financial statements to inform business decisions.
+The Finance and Accounting category provides technical information and resources related to financial management, including analysis and interpretation of financial data.
+This category currently includes guidance on Financial Statement Analysis, offering insights into evaluating and understanding financial performance.
 *Subcategories: Financial Statement Analysis*
 *Items: 1*